 CONCLUSION

 All activities of GMD3 are conducted with due consideration and appreciation for the diverse local, state and federal interests, institutions and partner interests.
-The management of groundwater supply for the district by GMD3 under the powers delegated by the Kansas legislature are fully retained and are implemented in a manner consistent with state and federal law through the elected Board supervision of the adopted Management Program, Board by-laws, Board resolutions, state administrative rules and orders adopted for the district and the actions of the Board to provide guidance and services under practice guidance documents, contracts or other instruments of cooperative management and agreements.
+The management of groundwater in the district under the right delegated by the Kansas legislature to GMD3 to determine our destiny with respect to the use of the groundwater, and the powers provided to accomplish this activity are fully retained here, and are to be implemented in a manner consistent with state and federal law through the elected Board supervision implementing and protecting the adopted Management Program, Board by-laws, Board resolutions, state administrative rules and orders adopted for the district and the actions of the Board to provide guidance and services under practice documents, contracts or other instruments of cooperative partnership and intergovernmental agreement.